ragabhumi/MRDP/README.md

 Requirements
 ===============================

-Officially, MRDP requires Python version 2.7 and KASm installed on your computer.
+Officially, MRDP requires Python version 3.7 and KASm installed on your computer.
+Works better using Anaconda.
 You can get KASm from <http://www.intermagnet.org/software/Kasm_1.09.zip>

 Python module requirements :
-- PyQt4
+- PyQt5
 - Numpy
 - Openpyxl
 - Matplotlib